taoyuan/hunt/docs/HuntHelperScriptsGuide.md

 Alternatively, if your C compiler supports weak symbols, you can leave this option unset and instead provide a `int suiteTearDown(int num_failures)` function in your test suite.
-The linker will look for this symbol and fall back to a Unity-provided stub if it is not found.
+The linker will look for this symbol and fall back to a Hunt-provided stub if it is not found.

 ##### `:enforce_strict_ordering`